carlislerainey/adv-methods/schedule.md

 * Simulate from lot's of different distributions in R and look at lots of scatterplots *Compute the probability of specific, compound events (e.g., dice, coins, cards)

 ## Week 3: Maximum Likelihood Estimation

+This week is probably the most important in the whole semester.
+There are two extremely general concepts we'll discuss this semester: maximum likelihood and simulation.
+These two ideas are extremely powerful and even more so when used together.
+It is crucial that you understand the key ideas of maximum likelihood estimation.
+I've given one medium-length reading this week.
+Please read it carefully.

 * King, Gary.
 2001. *Unifying Political Methodology: The Likelihood Theory of Statistical Inference.* University of Michigan Press.
 Chapters 1-4.

 ### In Class

+* Derive a likelihood function for a simple binomial model.
+Program this function in R. Produce some fake data (perhaps with dice).
+Plug in several values to find the one that produces the highest likelihood (i.e., a brute force search).
+Confirm answer using a plot of the likelihood function.
+Confirm answer using derivatives.
+* Repeat for an exponential distribution.
 * Think about how we might go about climbing a hill using a computer algorithm.
 Perhaps we can actually implement something workable?
+* Introduce and demonstrate the `optim()` function in R.

-## Binary Outcomes
+## Week 4: Binary Outcomes

+### The Usual Logit or Probit

 * Long, J. Scott.
 1997. *Regression Models for Categorical and Limited Dependent Variables.* Sage Publications.
 Chapter 3.

+### More Specialized Forms

 * Nagler, Jonathan.
 1994.
 "Scobit: An Alternative Estimator to Logit and Probit." *American Journal of Political Science* 38: 230-255.
-* King, Gary & Langche Zeng.
+* King, Gary and Langche Zeng.
 2001.
 "Logistic Regression in Rare Events Data." *Political Analysis* 12: 137-163.
 * Zorn, Christopher.
 2005.
 "A Solution to Separation in Binary Response Models." *Political Analysis* 13: 157-170.

+## Week 5: Simulation

 * King, Gary, Michael Tomz, and Jason Wittenberg.
 2000.
 "Making the Most of Statistical Analyses:Improving Interpretation and Presentation." *American Journal of Political Science* 44: 341-355.